IMpcuong/dot/awesome-git/README.md

-# This is an archive some awesome `git` command I have been collected!
+# This is an archive of some awesome `git` command I have been collected!

 ## Resources: